Brexit outcome expected to depend on a handful of votes

 Boris Johnson puts last-minute Brexit deal to a vote in first Saturday sitting of British parliament since 1982

-Prime Minister Boris Johnson leaves Downing Street for the House of Commons to deliver a statement on his new Brexit deal on Saturday morning.
-Photograph: Victoria Jones/PA Wire
+Prime Minister Boris Johnson delivers his statement in the House of Commons on Saturday morning.
+Photograph: House of Commons/PA Wire

 British Prime Minister Boris Johnson puts his last-minute Brexit deal to a vote in an extraordinary sitting of the British parliament on Saturday, a day of reckoning that could decide the course of the United Kingdom’s departure from the European Union.